elyra-ai/community/CONTRIBUTING.md

 or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.**
 ***

+## Coding style guide

+Elyra has auto-linting in place in its CI process.
+We use `flake8` for all python (PEP-8 with google style imports) and a combination of `eslint` (rules can be found in repo respective `.eslintrc.json` file) and `prettier` for our Javascript/Typescript.

 ## Before creating a Pull Request